sreeadithya/newtab.txt/README.md

 yo welcome to newtab.txt

-its a simple product that i’ve built where you can just write shit down in the new tab. its been done better but i want to give it a shot nonetheless all your text is stored to the chrome storage and doesn’t leave your computer, it’ll stay there even if you close the tab.
+its a simple product that i’ve built where you can just write shit down in the new tab. its been done better but i want to give it a shot nonetheless.

+all your text is stored to the chrome storage and doesn’t leave your computer, it’ll stay there even if you close the tab.

 current version: 0.1

 so its in a really early stage and only a tiny part of the featureset has been implemented

 stuff that's still on the roadmap: